vinniethecaptain/cse15l-lab-reports/index.md

 ## Remote Connect and Git

 In order to remotely connect to a UCSD computer, start by downloading Git from https://gitforwindows.org/.
 Next, go to your VS Code and hit ctrl + ` or press new terminal in the top left.
+Open the command palette using Ctrl + Shift + P and type Select Default Profile in the command bar.
+After doing so, select Git Bash and then press the + icon in the top right of the terminal window.
+When you're using the bash terminal, type `ssh ``